carsonmcdonald/Python-Flask-neo4j-Heroku-Example/README.md

 Python + Flask + neo4j on Heroku Example
 ========================================

 I put this project together as an entry for the [Heroku neo4j challenge](http://neo4j-challenge.herokuapp.com/) and it should be fairly easy to get a feel for how to integrate neo4j into an app of your own or use as a base for a new app.
+Check out the [demo app](http://neo4j-python-example.herokuapp.com/) to see it in action.

 The app is a simple data explorer with bookmarking ability to show off some of the features of neo4j.
 A subset of data from a [Stack Exchange CC data dump](http://blog.stackoverflow.com/2009/06/stack-overflow-creative-commons-data-dump/), specifically [Programers Stack Exchange](http://programmers.stackexchange.com/), is used to populate a sample database.
 The bookmarking feature allows for weights to be added for later use in recomendations.